 This argument is accepted wisdom in the nature conservation movement and is used to promote greater access to the outdoors and nature reserves.
 It has, however, two key shortcomings.
 Firstly, research has shown that higher environmental awareness does not automatically lead to smaller ecological and carbon footprints.
 Educated, cosmopolitan, and environmentally aware segments of the population are often among the highest carbon emitters.
 In Germany, Green Party supporters fly more frequently than supporters of any other party, and research in the UK and the USA shows that conservationists have similar ecological and carbon footprints to medics and economists, two professions with lower environmental literacy.
 ‘While it may be hard to accept, we have to start acknowledging that increased education alone is perhaps not the panacea we would hope,’ argues lead researcher in this study Andrew Balmford, Professor of Conservation Science at the University of Cambridge.
 Individuals with a green identity ‘intend to behave in an ecologically responsible way, but they typically emphasize actions that have relatively small ecological benefits’ such as recycling or using more efficient light bulbs.
 Adopting a plant-based diet and flying less deliver larger ecological benefits but are often ignored or deemed too inconvenient .

-This is not to deny the value that first-hand experiences of wildlife have for some people.
+This is not to deny the value that first-hand experiences of wildlife have for many people.
 But in the midst of a climate crisis, why do these experiences have to be in far away places?
 In Europe, for example, aren’t the continent and adjacent regions culturally and ecologically diverse enough to provide satisfying wildlife experiences?
 These areas are accessible with low-carbon transport.
 If the real point is the educational value of first-hand experiences of wildlife, why insist on the ‘need’ to provide these experiences in exotic landscapes when flying is the privilege of less than 5% of the global population?
 This is also not to deny the possibility to visit distant places, but in a liveable planet, these would be once in a lifetime experiences and not something conceived of as a inalienable right.

 Argument 5.
 ‘Limiting flying will make people narrow minded, intolerant, and less caring towards distant others.’